FilippoBovo/betfair_data/README.md

 # Betfair Data

 Simple script to download live market ladder data of a single market from Betfair and store it into an SQLite database.
+In addition, you can convert the downloaded data into a Parquet file, which has a much smaller size and faster loading times.

 ## Install